Russia–Ukraine relations: Crimea, Sevastopol, and division of the Black Sea Fleet

 The second major dispute of early years was over the fate of the Black Sea Fleet as well as its operating bases, mainly Sevastopol on the Crimean Peninsula.
 As a military city with an "all-Union status" in the Soviet Union, Russia viewed Sevastopol as belonging to it as the successor state to the Soviet central government.
 This was also the view with regards to the Black Sea Fleet, supported by Yeltsin.
 The 1954 transfer of Crimea by Communist Party first secretary Nikita Khrushchev was declared illegitimate by the Russian legislature in May 1992, which was in turn disputed by Ukraine's parliament.

-In the summer, the Sevastopol City Council voted to join Russia, though with little impact or support from Russia.
+Concurrent with the debates surrounding the Black Sea Fleet was a political movement within the then-styled Republic of Crimea for greater independence within Ukraine, or closer ties with Russia.
+In 1994, pro-Russian candidate Yuriy Meshkov was elected President of Crimea, and the same summer the Sevastopol City Council voted to join Russia.
+However, the decision was condemned by both Yeltsin and the then recently elected President of Ukraine, Leonid Kuchma, widely perceived to be a pro-Russian candidate.
+This, along with internal political divisions within Crimea itself, caused the movement to lose support.

 Agreements were reached to split the fleet 50/50 in August 1992 and June 1993.
 However, in September 1993 Russia began to use the threat of cutting gas supplies in order to achieve a better outcome on the issue.
 After several years of intense negotiations the whole issue was resolved in 1997.
 The Partition Treaty divided the fleet and allowed Russia to lease some of the naval bases in Sevastopol for the Russian Navy until 2017 (extended to 2042 with the Kharkiv Pact), and the Treaty of Friendship fixed the principle of strategic partnership, the recognition of the inviolability of existing borders, the respect for territorial integrity and a mutual commitment not to use its territory to harm the security of each other.